Xinan15/-JavaScript--Dicee-Challenge/README.md

 - https://xinan15.github.io/-JavaScript--Dicee-Challenge/

-- JavaScript Practice
+- This is a JavaScript Practice.
-- This Dice Game generates different results every time after refreshing the page.
+- The page generates different results every time after refreshing.